skip to Main Content

 Activity idea: Using this map showing where Holland is located, try to mark all the other European Union countries.
 Can you color them all in the same color?

-During the period of European colonialism in the 17th century, the Netherlands began establishing colonies in several parts of the world, such as the Americas, Africa, and Asia.
+During European colonialism in the 17th century, the Netherlands began establishing colonies in several parts of the world, such as the Americas, Africa, and Asia.

-Today, there are still three Caribbean islands that used to belong to the Netherlands as Dutch colonies.
-They are now considered separate countries within the kingdom and have a high level of autonomy and self-governance, all the while keeping close ties to the Netherlands.
+Today, three Caribbean islands still used to belong to the Netherlands as Dutch colonies.
+They are now considered separate countries within the kingdom and have a high level of autonomy and self-governance while keeping close ties to the Netherlands.

 Blank Map of the Netherlands

-The Netherlands are situated on the western edge of the European continent and have a long coastline with the North Sea, on its northwestern side.
+The Netherlands is situated on the western edge of the European continent and has a long coastline with the North Sea on its northwestern side.
 This is considered a maritime border with the United Kingdom, Belgium, and Germany.
 The coastline runs approx. 280 miles (450 km).

-To the east the Netherlands have a land border with Germany, and to the south with Belgium.
+To the east, the Netherlands has a land border with Germany, and to the south, with Belgium.

 Blank Map of the Netherlands